 What are fresh pins?

-Basically what you have to understand here is that Pinterest wants new images and designs brought to their platform.
-But those images and designs can link back to content you’ve already created.
+Basically what you have to understand here is that Pinterest wants new images and designs brought to its platform.
+But those images and designs can link back to the content you’ve already created.
 Meaning you can create NEW pins without having to publish new blogs all the time.

-Pins v.s.
-Repins (What are Pins and Repins)
+New Pins vs Repins (What are Pins and Repins)

 There are two main ways you can interact on Pinterest (obviously you can run Ads, use Idea Pins and interact with commenting and liking content), but let’s face it… these are definitely the TOP ways you’re going to be interacting on the platform.